 Initially, I’d planned to chalk paint the mirror frame and use an antiquing glaze.
 However, I decided to really put the Peel-Tek 150 to the test and use spray paint instead.
 The brown wood was actually in decent shape considering the years of neglect, no gouges or large scrapes.

 I selected a primer + spray paint all in one product in a matte black finish.
-I felt like the matte finish would add to the aged look instead of a new and glossy look.
-I spray painted with abandon, not worrying about the mirror under the Peel-Tek as I put it to the spray paint test.
+Because I felt like the matte finish would add to the aged look instead of a new and glossy look.
+Then I spray painted with abandon, not worrying about the mirror under the Peel-Tek as I put it to the spray paint test.

 It took two coats of black spray paint, each one about 15 minutes apart.
-I let the paint dry for several hours.
+Then I let the paint dry for several hours.

 Removed the Peel-Tek 150